aviyelverse/Open-Source-Requests/medusa.md

 ---

+### Please make sure the topic is available and sign up [here](https://medusajs.notion.site/Write-for-us-74a2bf43b4ce43eeba200382f599321a) to get assigned.

 ### **1. Create an Ecommerce App with Medusa and React Native**

 Apps has been of long time interest, we are looking to do a cool write up on it but are no experts ourselves.